(some cool stuff I did on the radio and on the television)

 PETER SELLERS (30:08)

 Okay, so you love his movies, but if you haven't heard his comedy records, mostly produced by George Martin, you're in for a treat.
-This is from very early in the FS series, in 1983.
+This is from very early in the FS series, April 1, 1983.

 SIXTIES IMPROV GROUPS (31:11)